JaimeSilver/hedera-libSubmarine/README.md

 - `4` Once the keys are revealed, the data could be stored for further use.
 I have included a model in which the answer is revealed without the Message Sender knowing the answer to emulate Zero Knowledge.
 This requires that the options provided are discrete or at least bounded.
-The final contract can then return summarized answers ONLY, without showing the Alice's selection.
+The final contract can then return aggregated data only, without showing Alice's selection (BTW: The example has only 1 entry 8-), so no much to hide there)
 - `5` Transaction is unlocked, and could be trigger payable events (e.g. rewards or other payments).

 -----------
 # Workflow:
-- Alice generates keys offline
+- Alice generates keys offline, including her option, payment and secret phrase.
+No that the Secret Phrase can be provided (using randomizer or provided by the user).
+Both options are included in the code.
-- Alice builds transaction and sends to Hedera EVM (Online).
+- Alice sends the transaction with the keys and sends to Hedera EVM (Online).
-  NOTE: Memo field could be usedto transport the secret phrase or passed to the intended receipient off-line.
+  NOTE: Memo field may be used to broadcast the secret phrase or passed to the intended receipient off-line.
 No one but the intended receipient can reveal the transaction, and cannot occur before predefined time.
 - (Time passes)
-- Address defined by Alice needs to send a transaction that reveals the content of the initial sent.
+- Address defined by Alice sends a transaction to reveal the content of the initial sent.
+Data is stored in a Results structure, to be used for querying the results.
 - The Submarine keeps the contents private, releasing only summarized data.
 I left the broadcasting events to facilitate comparison to the original libSubmarine.